indexzero/nconf/README.md

 Hierarchical node.js configuration with files, environment variables, command-line arguments, and atomic object merging.

 ## Example
 Using nconf is easy; it is designed to be a simple key-value store with support for both local and remote storage.
 Keys are namespaced and delimited by `:`.
-Lets dive right into sample usage:
+Let's dive right into sample usage:

 ``` js
   var fs    = require('fs'),